quizlet/ts-migration/README.md

-# Flow to Typescript Conversion Tools
+# Tools to facilitate Quizlet's transition from Flow to Typescript

 Commands: